Daniel H. Overmyer: Early life

 Overmyer married Shirley King in 1943; they had four adopted children.
 Overmyer was arrested in 1953 when breaking in with another person into a Huron, Ohio, apartment to take back a foster child returned to their mother.
-The chargers against him were eventually dropped.
+The charges against him were eventually dropped.
 After Harrison died in 1960, Cora was named as the main beneficiary to his $500,000 estate, but Overmyer sued Cora and the bank overseeing the estate.
 Two years after the litigation began, Cora died, and Overmyer asserted full control.

 From 1962 to 1966, Overmyer controlled the Toledo Monitor, launched in 1959 as a business newspaper but ventured into yellow and tabloid journalism during his four-year tenure as owner.
 The Monitor championed future state legislator Charles Kurfess, later an attorney for Overmyer, but also promoted the likes of Westbrook Pegler, reflecting Overmyer's conservative beliefs, finding the Toledo Blade to be "left-wing".
 The Monitor folded 90 days after he sold it.
 He also established a bank, Progress National Bank, that grew from $1 million in assets to $5 million in two years.